 Procedure of Delegated Entity

 The procedures for any entity exercising delegated power shall, subject to this Constitution and with any necessary or incidental amendment, be the same as that applicable to meetings of the Board under clause 32.
-The entity exercising delegated powers shall make decisions in accordance with the Objects, and shall promptly provide the Branch with details of all material decisions and shall provide any other reports, minutes and information as the Branch may require from time to time.
+The entity exercising delegated powers shall make decisions in accordance with the Objects and shall promptly provide the Branch with details of all material decisions and shall provide any other reports, minutes and information as the Branch may require from time to time.

 Delegation may be Conditional